dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

    arduino-cli core update-index
    ```

 4. Install `mklittlefs`.
 This is used to produce a packed binary of all the front-end files that can be flashed later.
+NOte: if suing the Arduino IDE, then we use a IDE plugin.
+Check it our 👉🏼 [file upload instructions](#file-upload---for-frontend) for more details.
+   <br><br>

-   > Make sure you have cmake, build essentials etc. ready and configured
+   > Prerequisite for this step: Make sure you have cmake, build essentials etc. ready and configured.
+   >
+   > 🔔 Don't worry as if and when the build command for `mklittlefs` fails, you will know what to install.
+   <br><br>
    ```bash
    git clone --recursive https://github.com/earlephilhower/mklittlefs.git cd mklittlefs